-At The Small Schools Multi Academy Trust Religious Education (RE) plays an important role in defining the Academies distinctive Christian Character.
+At The Staffordshire Schools Multi Academy Trust Religious Education (RE) plays an important role in defining the Academies distinctive Christian Character.
 Religious education makes a unique contribution to the ethos of our schools and is reflected in our motto, “Believe and Achieve”.
 As a Multi Academy Trust we recognise that spirituality lies at the heart of the curriculum.
 All members of the Multi Academy Trust experience Christianity through the life of the Trust, as well as taught through the curriculum.
 The skills, values and attitudes developed in RE are at the heart of a cohesive community where the children are encouraged to have a positive sense of identity and belonging.
 We aim to ensure that the RE curriculum is challenging, dynamic and relevant to pupils of all ages and encourage the children to ask questions to develop their critical thinking and understanding of the religions and beliefs which form our society, whilst promoting respect and diversity.

 RE teaching is in line with the curriculum and the recommendations of the Statement of Entitlement for Church Schools, published by the National Society and adopted by the Lichfield Diocesan Board of Education (2012).
 The majority of our curriculum is based around developing the children’s awareness of the traditions and beliefs of Christianity, particularly in relation to the Anglican Church.
 Christian morals and values are central to the ethos of our schools and we aim to give children a firm foundation of social values based on Christian principles.
 The encounter must be an open one which stems from and instils respect for different views and interpretations.